orrp/dblpify/README.md

+**Update: Use [rebiber](https://github.com/yuchenlin/rebiber) instead!
+It features more bibliographic sources and is actively maintained.**
 # dblpify
 > _dblpify (verb, transitive)_: The act of updating one's bibliography from the [dblp computer science bibliography](https://dblp.org) service.
 > - Etymology: From the [orphan initialism](https://dblp.org/faq/What+is+the+meaning+of+the+acronym+dblp.html) _dblp_ and the English suffix _-ify_, meaning "to make" or "to cause to become".